technometrics-lab/5-TechRank/README.md

 - the _notebooks_ explain all the steps and work thanks to the py file.

 **Classes**

-We work with 3 dataclasses: 'Companies', 'Technologies' and 'Investors'.
+We work with 3 dataclasses: `Companies`, `Technologies` and `Investors`.
-In the notebook 'main.ipynb', we create the Companies and Technologies objects, while in 'investors.ipynb' the Investors Instances.
-All instances are saved as [pickle files](https://docs.python.org/3/library/pickle.html) in the 'classes' folder.
+In the notebook `main.ipynb`, we create the Companies and Technologies objects, while in `investors.ipynb` the Investors Instances.
+All instances are saved as [pickle files](https://docs.python.org/3/library/pickle.html) in the `classes` folder.
-Please note that the Companies objects changes in 'investments.ipynb', so this notebook must be run after 'main.ipynb'.
+Please note that the Companies objects changes in `investments.ipynb`, so this notebook must be run after `main.ipynb`.

 ------
 ## Methodology